sameh00alsharawy/CILv2-weather-testing/README.md

 # CILv2-weather-testing

+# TL;DR
+An extension of the CILv2 End-to-End Autonomous Driving model.
+This pipeline utilizes Latin Hypercube Sampling to stress-test the model against compounding weather hazards in CARLA, and implements a custom PyTorch Explainable AI (XAI) diagnostic tool using Gradient-Based Attention Attribution to audit Transformer attention during failure events.

 # Motivation
 This repo was developed as a portfolio project to explore some subjects I am interested in, mainly Explainable AI (XAI), Vision-Action models, and the validation of autonomous vehicles.